Connecting LDAP external directory services to PE

 Allow wildcards in SLL certificate?
 Select Yes to allow a connection to a Directory Services server with a SSL certificates that use a wildcard (*) specification.
 This option is not available when you choose to connect to the external directory using plain text.

-example to look up user groups or users), the queries consist of the relative
+external directory (for example to look up user groups or users), the queries consist of

-distinguished name (RDN) (optional) + the base distinguished name (DN), and are then
+the relative distinguished name (RDN) (optional) + the base distinguished name (DN), and

 dc=puppetlabs,dc=com).
 This gives a search base of